BilalMohammad5/selenium_cucumber_framework/README.md

 # Selenium -Cucumber Custom Framework

-This is a Meaven project built using Selenium, It is integrated with cucumber for writing feature files and execution of test cases
+This is a Meaven project built using Selenium -JAVA, It is integrated with cucumber for writing feature files and execution of test cases

 ## Test Execution Flow